topfreegames/viaproxy/README.md

 You can read more about this in my [Proxy Protocol: what is it and how to use it with Go](https://inkel.github.io/posts/proxy-protocol/) article.

 If you are not using a proxy-protocol, this wrapper will also work.
-If multiple proxy-protocol headers are sent, the last one is considered.

 ## Usage
 In your server, you can do the following: